MenghuaXie/M202AFinalProject/index.md

 #### Motivation

   * Finding parking spot can be time consuming especially during peak hours.
   * We know that a lot of indoor parking lots have sensors on each parking slot to detect whether a car is parking.
-The available parking slot would turn on a green LED light to notify driver.
+The available parking slot would turn on a green LED light to notify drivers.
 In addition, the indoor parking lots have monitor to tell drivers how many parking slots are available.
   * But the outdoor parking lots do not have this system.
 It is not accurate to use sensors to detect vehicles from outdoor because the sensor can be affected by a leaf or something else.
 Also, flashing a LED light from outdoor is not easy to see.
 Therefore, it would be useful to implement a camera to check the available parking slots
   * Notify drivers the available parking slots especially during the peak time.